 We can advise you on the standard strategies for debt in a confidential, independent and impartial way: payment plans, full & final settlement, bankruptcy, Debt Relief Orders and Individual Voluntary Agreements.
 Although our service is free some strategies do have costs attached.

 As trained Intermediaries for Debt Relief Orders, if this option is chosen, we can prepare and submit the application without any further referral.
-(The standard criteria for Debt Relief Orders apply – not a homeowner, debts under £20k, surplus income under £50 per month, assets under £100 and car if there is one under £1000.)
+(The standard criteria for Debt Relief Orders apply – not a homeowner, debts under £20k, surplus income under £50 per month, assets under £1,000 and vehicle, if there is one, under £1000.)

 We also offer an online self help debt management resource, which you can access by clicking this link